appliedawesome/goon/README.md

 * Has a name method that returns a non-empty string
 * Has a body method that returns a non-empty string

+If you would like to use our reference Competency, it lives in goon/competency.
+The same caveats (and then some) apply to this as do to our reference Heist.

 When a Goon learns a Competency, the Goon in question gains an equivalent instance method to said Competency.
 So, say that we have a Competency named "hello" with the following body: